realares/AlexaSkillsKit.NET/README.md

 DialogConfirmSlot(..)

-Error_GenericError() // Sorry, the application encountered an error Error_NoIntentFound() / /Sorry, the application didn't know what to do with that intent Error_NoLaunchFunction() // Try telling the application what to do instead of opening it
+Error_GenericError() // Sorry, the application encountered an error Error_NoIntentFound() // Sorry, the application didn't know what to do with that intent Error_NoLaunchFunction() // Try telling the application what to do instead of opening it